ioccc-src/winner/faq.md

 <div id="files_removed">
 <div id="files_changes">
 <div id="files">
-### Q: Why were files added to, removed from or changed in some entries?
+### Q 8.6: Why were files added to, removed from or changed in some entries?
 </div>
 </div>
 </div>